lenianiva/Manifest2Nix.jl/README.md

   standard libraries.
 - `mkDepsDepot deps`: Given a list of Julia packages, create a depot containing all of them.
-- `createEnv { package, workingDepot }`: Given a Julia package, create an environment (i.e. set of variables) in which Julia can run and see the precompiled version of the given package.
+- `createEnv { package, workingDepot ? "" }`: Given a Julia package, create an
+  environment (i.e.  set of variables) in which Julia can run and see the precompiled version of the given package.
+By default, the working depot here is the default path to the system depot.
+However, if this environment is then used in a Nix build, then `workingDepot` must be set to a writable path e.g.
+  `.julia`.
+Not doing so can cause compilation failures.

 ## Contributing